nokia/network-as-code-py/binding_generation/openapi_client/README.md

 import openapi_client
 from pprint import pprint
 from openapi_client.apis.tags import qos_api
-from openapi_client.model.as_session_with_qo_s_subscription import AsSessionWithQoSSubscription from openapi_client.model.http_validation_error import HTTPValidationError from openapi_client.model.qo_s_resource import QoSResource
+from openapi_client.model.create_session import CreateSession from openapi_client.model.http_validation_error import HTTPValidationError from openapi_client.model.session_info import SessionInfo
 # Defining the host is optional and defaults to http://localhost
 # See configuration.py for a list of all supported configuration parameters.
 configuration = openapi_client.Configuration(